jmbhughes/jmbhughes.github.io/content/en/pages/about.md

 In my spare time, I like
 reading, sculpting with polymer clay, journaling, and many more things.

 I also have an interest in developing open source software.
 Check out [barnsley](https://jmbhughes.com/barnsley_gui/), my tool for rendering iterated function systems.
-I'm currently developing a new note taking application (with an undecided name) in Rust.
+I'm currently developing a new note taking application called Compass in Rust.

 You can reach me at [hughes.jmb@gmail.com](mailto:hughes.jmb@gmail.com) or check out my work [on GitHub](https://github.com/jmbhughes).
 You can also find me on [Google Scholar](https://scholar.google.com/citations?user=YjcQEIkAAAAJ&hl=en).